joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2017-12-16-Blog-Toddler-Steps-01.md

 There are quite a number of examples and guides out there.
 I haven't found one quite suitable here.
 The Jekyll guide is using the CircleCI version 1.
 One benefit of using version 2 is that CircleCI finds and uses its config in the development branch directly.

 I found [these instructions from GitHub](https://github.com/DevProgress/onboarding/wiki/Using-Circle-CI-with-Github-Pages-for-Continuous-Delivery), to be rather interesting because of the use of another specific GitHub account for write access - rather than giving CircleCI write access to all your repositories.
+CircleCI has [a page describing this](https://circleci.com/docs/1.0/github-security-ssh-keys/#machine-user-keys)

 The idea is strange to me.
 But it seems once you hook everything and everyone together, CircleCI knows what to use.
 Let's see how this works...